rahull1616dass/UnityTest/README.md

 # Test Assignment

 Hi!
 This project is requested by **Struckd** to demonstrate my skills in unity, though I tried different coding skills here but I did not create different **namespace** and/or  different **AssemblyDefs** because this project is relatively small in size.
+The icons is being used from [UXWing](https://uxwing.com/) which is free to use without attribution.

 ## How to use